nanobsd upgrades still fail bacause of lacking resolv.conf

 Thus we need first remove the symlink.
 I propose the attached patch to pfSense-upgrade script, which works for me.

-#1 Updated by Brett Keller 9 days ago
+#1 Updated by Brett Keller about 2 months ago

 I also ran into this issue, which broke my ability to update my NanoBSD 2.3.2_1 box to 2.3.3_1.
 The box in question runs neither unbound nor dnsmasq, as we have a separate DNS server on the LAN, so the fallback DNS calls to localhost mentioned in bug #6557 were failing after very long timeouts: